 If you believe installing your own home security system is too difficult, there’s a good chance that newer systems on the market will prove you wrong.
-I’ve been using the Iris system by Lowe’s for a few weeks now, and above all what strikes me about this package is how easy it was to install and how easy it is to customize the programing.
+I’ve been using the Iris system by Lowe’s for a few weeks for a new home automation review, and above all what strikes me about this package is how easy it was to install and how easy it is to customize the programing.
 If you can setup a Facebook page you can do this.

 What exactly is this?
 The Iris system offers basic home security and automation products that all work together with a smart phone/tablet app that integrates any of the various smart modules.
 Most people will begin with one of the Iris starter kits.
 The Safe and Secure kit includes door and motion sensors plus a keypad.
 The Comfort and Control kit includes a thermostat and smart plug, and the Smart Kit is a combination of the other two.
 All of them include the Iris hub which is necessary for any Iris system installation.